 On the way to Doc’s lab, Bridget grilled me.
 “You have to explain this to me,” she said.
 “How did they get addicted to chocolate?”

 “Obviously, it was an accident,” I said.
 “The Doc had a feeling that chocolate would have a tranquilizing effect on them.
-More than a feeling, he’d performed some experiments on more than a few of them.
+More than a feeling, he’d performed some experiments on a few of them.
 It mellowed them right out.
 So, we started giving it to a bigger group of them—the seven we saw tonight—every full moon.
 Then we found out they wanted more and more, and we continued to oblige them, but after a while, they weren’t very mellow anymore.
 Chocolate became the only thing they would eat, and in such quantities, it gives them terrible stomach pain.
 We cut them off, but found out some of them were shoplifting in convenience stores—chocolate bars, chocolate ice cream, chocolate cupcakes, whatever they could find.
 Very high-risk behavior for werewolves, who tend to avoid confrontations with humans.
 Maybe you’ve seen some of the surveillance videos on the TV news.
 The cops think they’re guys in fancy Hollywood makeup.
 They’re looking for them.
 This is not the kind of publicity we need.
 Now we lock them in a cage.
 We’ve learned our lesson.”

 “So how did you get all seven of them into that cage?”

 “They’re all patients of Doctor Vanschtubenbergh.
 He has a psychiatric clinic.
 He’s also created a brainwashing technique that works beautifully on werewolves and humans alike.
 They don’t know they’re werewolves yet because we capture them each time they transform from were to wolf, then brainwash them each time they transform back from wolf to were.
 Every time, they remember nothing.
 I’ve probably done a hundred individual brainwashings in the past year.
-But this is the first time we’ve tried doing a group of them at the same time.
+But this will be the first time we’ve tried doing a group of them at the same time.
 Not a well-thought-out plan.
 It’s going to be a royal pain in the ass tomorrow to do seven simultaneous brainwashings to get these guys into condition for going home.
 I get a headache just thinking about it.”